 My current and emerging research, ongoing industry and policy engagement, and well-developed cyber policy curriculum are exceptionally well-suited to STEaPP and the Digital Technologies Policy Lab (DTPL).
 My current work on cybersecurity and Internet infrastructure governance is already a very good fit with ongoing work in the DTPL and the PETRAS National Centre of Excellence.
 My current projects complement this work, focusing on new dimensions of Internet infrastructure governance not yet explored in the DTPL, such as the politics of submarine cables critical to Internet communications, and the relationships between technology transfers, Internet shutdowns, and autocratic regimes.
 My ongoing research evaluating Internet infrastructure development in Africa and Latin America complements broader work in STEaPP’s infrastructure and development research clusters.
 I am also developing two new projects on co-regulatory approaches to combating disinformation and data governance that would make a novel contribution to STEaPP’s research portfolio.
-My teaching portfolio is also extremely well suited for STEaPP.
+My teaching portfolio is also extremely well suited for STEaPP and can be easily adapted for its education programmes.
 I designed the CPC explicitly for social scientists, from diverse disciplinary backgrounds, interested in developing rigorous technical and policy understandings of digital technology issues.
 My Introduction to Cyber Policy and Data Science courses can easily be adapted for STEaPP’s postgraduate and emerging undergraduate curriculum.
 Based on the feedback from four years of guest lectures at STEaPP, I know my advanced courses will appeal to students in the Digital Technologies and Policy MPA and doctoral candidates interested in this area.

 My intrinsically interdisciplinary portfolio is a rare and valuable complement to STEaPP’s mission and programmes, and I believe STEaPP is where I can make the most impact, enhancing my research through collaboration with others, and continuing to innovate in my teaching and external engagement programmes.
 The next sections describe how I meet the personal specifications for this role in more depth.

 Research My research strategy has always been interdisciplinary.
 I started my academic life in computer science as a software engineer, focusing on programming languages and network security, but soon realized technical knowledge alone was insufficient to understand the complex sociotechnical dynamics shaping Internet development and cybersecurity challenges.
 My doctoral research at MIT combined international political economy, operations strategy, and computer science to conduct extensive fieldwork examining on-the-ground practices and policies in Internet infrastructure management and cybersecurity.
 I funded the last year of my dissertation work as the primary author of a Google Faculty Research Award ($85,000).